codetech/Security-Presentation/slides.md

 ---
 #Secure Shell (SSH)

-An application level protocal for using Shells securily and remotely
+An application level protocol for using Shells securely and remotely

 >Wikipedia: